-Based on the information GAWB provided - including its regulatory asset base and revenue calculations - our position is that GAWB's accelerated depreciation, net of proceeds of sales, are reasonable.
+Based on the information GAWB provided - including its regulatory asset base and revenue calculations - our draft position is that GAWB's prior-period accelerated depreciation, net of proceeds of sales, is reasonable.

-QCA findings on revenue adjustments
+QCA position on revenue adjustments

 We have assessed GAWB's proposed revenue adjustments and consider them appropriate.
-Each revenue adjustment for the monitoring period is outlined in Table 33.
+Each revenue adjustment for the monitoring period is outlined in Table 34.